 That’s why I always love to find a great craft or cooking project to share with kids to help them visualize and understand these difficult concepts — like how to make an easy tomb!

-(This is a great Easter craft for preschoolers or fun resurrection desserts for an Easter food project!)
+RECIPE TIP: This is a great Easter craft for preschoolers or fun resurrection desserts for an Easter food project!

 What Are Resurrection Rolls?